Coherent rings of differential operators: Coherent rings of differential operators

+\begin{prop} Let $k$ be a field of characteristic $p > 0$, and let $A$ be a finitely generated, smooth and connected commutative algebra over $k$.
+Then we have: \begin{enumerate} \item $A$ is a finitely generated projective $A_r$-module for all $r \ge 0$ \item $D_r$ is Morita equivalent to $A_r$ for all $r \ge 0$ \item $D_s$ is a projective right $D_r$-module for all $r \le s$ \end{enumerate} \end{prop} \begin{proof} The first part follows from Lemma 3.2 in Chase \cite{chas74}.
+Since $A$ is clearly a faithful $A_r$-module, and $A_r$ is commutative, it follows that $A$ is a progenerator, and $D_r = \enm_{A_r}(A)$ is Morita equivalent to $A_r$.
+The last part follows from the proof of Proposition 3.2 in Smith \cite{smit87}. \end{proof}

-\begin{thm} Let $k$ be a field of characteristic $p > 0$, and let $n \ge 1$ be an integer.
-Then the Weyl algebra $A_n(k)$ is a coherent ring. \end{thm} \begin{proof} Using the construction and notation from Chase \cite{chas74} mentioned above, we have that $D = A_n(k)$ is a direct limit
+\begin{thm} Let $A$ be a finitely generated, smooth and connected commutative algebra over a field $k$ of characteristic $p > 0$.
+Then the ring $D = D(A)$ of $k$-linear differential operators on $A$ is a coherent ring. \end{thm} \begin{proof} It follows from the comments above that the ring $D = D(A)$ of differential operators on $A$ is the direct limit

-We note that $A_r$ is a finitely generated commutative $k$-algebra, and therefore a Noetherian ring.
-Since $D_r \cong M_q(A_r)$ is a matrix ring with $q = \rk_{A_r}(A)$, it is clear that $D_r$ is Morita equivalent to $A_r$ and that $D_r$ is a flat (left and right) $D_s$-module for all $r \ge s$; see also the proof of Lemma 3.4 in Chase \cite{chas74} and Proposition 3.2 in Smith \cite{smit87}.
-In particular, $D_r$ is Noetherian and therefore coherent for all $r \ge 0$.
-Hence the results follows from the well-known fact that a flat direct limit of coherent rings is coherent; see for instance Exercise I.2.12 in Bourbaki \cite{bour-ac61i}. \end{proof}

-\begin{rem} It is known that first Weyl algebra $A_1(k)$ has global dimension one when $k$ is a field of characteristic $p > 0$, and this implies that $A_1(k)$ is semi-hereditary and therefore a coherent ring.
-However, when $n \ge 2$, the Weyl algebra $A_n(k)$ is not semi-hereditary. \end{rem}
+of the directed system $D_0 \subseteq D_1 \subseteq \dots$ of subrings.
+Moreover, $D_r$ is Noetherian, and therefore coherent, since it is Morita equivalent to $A_r$ by Proposition \ref{p:proj-charp}, and $D_s$ if a flat right $D_r$-module for all $r \le s$ since it is projective by Proposition \ref{p:proj-charp}.
+Hence $D = D(A)$ is a coherent ring by Proposition \ref{p:cohflatlim}. \end{proof}

+When $A = \mathcal O(X)$ is the coordinate ring of a non-singular affine algebraic variety $X$ of dimension $d$ over an algebraically closed field $k$ of characteristic $p > 0$, then $D = D(A)$ has global homological dimension $d$ by Theorem 3.7 in Smith \cite{smit87}.
+In case $d \le 1$, it is therefore known that the ring $D = D(A)$ of differential operators is a coherent ring; by definition, any hereditary ring is semi-hereditary, and therefore coherent.
+As far as we know, this result is new for $d \ge 2$.